 On top of the soil, apply layers of the following:

-Drip irrigation is not a recommended way to water your new fruit trees.
+Please Note: Drip irrigation is not a recommended way to water your new fruit trees.
 Learn to check the soil by testing it with your finger.
 Check out our YouTube channel for videos on how to appropriately water.

 When watering for the first time, provide four times the gallon size of the container your new tree is in.
 For example, a 3 gallon container would require 12 gallons of water.

-For maintenance watering, provide two times the gallon size of the container your tree came in.
+when maintenance watering, provide two times the gallon size of the container your tree came in.
 For example, a 3 gallon container would require 6 gallons of water.